Lornatang/SSRGAN-PyTorch/README.md

   --seed SEED           Seed for initializing training.
   --gpu GPU             GPU id to use.
   --multiprocessing-distributed
                         Use multi-processing distributed training to launch N processes per node, which has N GPUs.
 This is the fastest way to use PyTorch for either single node or multi node data parallel training.

 # Example (e.g DIV2K)
-$ python3 train.py -a esrgan16 --gpu 0 [image-folder with train and val folders]
+$ python3 train.py -a pmigan --gpu 0 [image-folder with train and val folders]
 # Multi-processing Distributed Data Parallel Training
-$ python3 train.py -a esrgan16 --dist-url 'tcp://127.0.0.1:12345' --dist-backend 'nccl' --multiprocessing-distributed --world-size 1 --rank 0 [image-folder with train and val folders]
+$ python3 train.py -a pmigan --dist-url 'tcp://127.0.0.1:12345' --dist-backend 'nccl' --multiprocessing-distributed --world-size 1 --rank 0 [image-folder with train and val folders]
 ```

 If you want to load weights that you've trained before, run the following command.